rng-guy/NFSMWBartender/README.txt

 The "Advanced" feature set ALSO LETS YOU CHANGE (in general)
  • which non-chasing cops are also tracked by the engagement count shown above the pursuit board.

-The "Advanced" feature set FIXES THREE BUGS / ISSUES:
+The "Advanced" feature set FIXES THREE BUGS / ISSUES automatically:
  • non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
  • early Strategy despawns or cancellations no longer stall the game from making new requests, and
  • the engagement count shown above the pursuit board now always tracks relevant cops accurately.